janspoerer/janspoerer.github.io/_posts/2022-09-10-nlpjourney-4-of-75.markdown

 ## Which Goals Did I Miss?

 Miss: *When generating answers from PDFs, the software should be able to track pages and titles (provide context for the result).
-This is important for users because they oftne need to manually verify whether the generated answers are correct.*
+This is important for users because they often need to manually verify whether the generated answers are correct.*

 I was unable to complete this because I did not have enough time to understand how the [Hugging Face 🤗](https://huggingface.co/facebook/rag-sequence-nq) retrieval-augmented generation model handles contexts and how they can be accessed along with the answer result.
 I'll have to dig deeper into the model's implementation.